-The UT Data Repository (UTDR), part of UTRC will enable long-term data storage, the hosting of large scientific data collections for collaborations and communities, and analysis capabilities that span multiple collections.
-UTDR will facilitate data management proposals to NSF and NIH; this is now a requirement in all NSF and NIH proposals.
-It will be designed by a multi-institution team to ensure that it meets diverse research requirements and can scale up for future needs.
+The UT Data Repository (UTDR), part of UTRC, enables long-term data storage, the hosting of large scientific data collections for collaborations and communities, and analysis capabilities that span multiple collections.
+UTDR also facilitates data management proposals to NSF and NIH — a requirement in all NSF and NIH proposals.
+The system is being designed by a multi-institution team to ensure that it meets diverse research requirements and can scale up for future needs.

-For more information, please visit the UT CyberInfrastructure Home Page or contact the Research Computing Staff.
+For more information, please visit the UT Cyberinfrastructure website or contact the Research Computing Staff.

-High bandwidth network connectivity between the UT CyberInfrastructure resources and institutions will be provided to enable sharing of data and movement of data to/from computing and data systems.
-UT SysNet will deploy this high-bandwidth network capability (10 Gbps connection) between the institutions, and will work with institutions to utilize it by resolving ‘last-mile’ issues into research facilities and centers on their campuses.
+High-bandwidth network connectivity between the UT Cyberinfrastructure resources and institutions enables sharing of data and movement of data to/from computing and data systems.
+UT Sysnet deployed this high-bandwidth network capability (10 Gbps connection) between the institutions, and works with institutions to utilize it by resolving ‘last-mile’ issues into research facilities and centers on their campuses.

 For information regarding local high bandwidth connectivity, please contact the Research Computing Staff.

-UT Southwestern works with TACC to provide High Speed Computation.
-Advanced computing is being provided by the new Lonestar supercomputing system (with archival storage on the Ranch archival facility) at the Texas Advanced Computing Center (TACC).
-Lonestar enables parallel computing applications, large shared memory applications, high throughput computing, and remote visualization of large scale data.
+UT Southwestern works with TACC to provide high-speed computation.
+The new Lonestar supercomputing system at TACC (with archival storage on the Ranch archival facility) provides the advanced computing.
+Lonestar enables parallel computing applications, large shared memory applications, high throughput computing, and remote visualization of large-scale data.

-Lonestar is a national TeraGrid resource and is one of the most powerful, productive, and comprehensive academic systems in the U.S., and its availability within UTRC now presents a scientific advantage to researchers at UT System institutions.
+Lonestar is a national TeraGrid resource and is one of the most powerful, productive, and comprehensive academic systems in the U.S. Lonestar's availability within UTRC presents a scientific advantage to researchers at UT System institutions.